ScotteRoberts/problem-solving/break-time/README.md

 There are a few Discord servers that I belong to to test functionality.
 - Can get user feedback on timing of messages/annoyance of the project

+Mock a user going online and then going offline to see if the timeframe calculation is correct.

 ## Signoff